PavanKB/PS_1/README.md

 # Data prep
 1. Drop empty - no imputation here
 2. One hot encoding
-3. Standardisation - MinMaxScaler - why?
+3. Standardisation - MinMaxScaler - # Use minmax scalerr for simplicity, scalability, avoids assumption of distribution and there are no outliers in data

 # Training